geneontology/geneontology.github.io/_docs/download-ontology.md

 ## go-plus.owl

 This is the fully axiomatised of the GO.
 It includes cross-ontology relationships (axioms) and imports additional required ontologies including [ChEBI](https://www.ebi.ac.uk/chebi/){:target="blank"}, [cell ontology](http://www.obofoundry.org/ontology/cl.html){:target="blank"} and [Uberon](http://uberon.github.io/){:target="blank"}.
 It also includes a complete set of relationship types including some not in go.obo/go.owl.
-This version is only available in [OWL](https://www.w3.org/OWL/).
+This version is only available in [OWL](https://www.w3.org/OWL/) format.

 ## Subsets